 section 17(2) (viia), the annual accretion by way of interest, dividend, or any other amount of similar nature during the previous year to the balance at the credit of the fund or scheme referred to in sub-clause (vii) to the extent it relates to the contribution referred to in the said sub-clause which is included in total income under the said sub-clause in any previous year computed in such manner as may be prescribed;

 CA Inter / IPCC Indirect Tax Amendments for May / November 2021 Exams

-1. ITC - If any debit note has been issued in connection with any invoice, date of debit note shall be taken in to consideration for the purpose of determining the time limit and not the date of invoice, eg. Invoice is issued on 10/01/2021 and debit note is issued on 20/04/2021, in this case ITC can be taken maximum upto 20/10/2022 or the date of filing annual return whichever is earlier.
+1. ITC - If any debit note has been issued in connection with an invoice, the date of the debit note shall be taken into consideration for the purpose of determining the time limit and not the date of invoice, eg. Invoice is issued on 10/01/2021 and debit note is issued on 20/04/2021, in this case, ITC can be taken maximum up to 20/10/2022 or the date of filing annual return whichever is earlier.

 2. GSTR -1 - The registered persons having aggregate turnover of up to 1.5 crore rupees in the preceding financial year or the current financial year, as the class of registered persons shall furnish the details of outward supply of goods or services or both in FORM GSTR-1 for every quarter under proviso to sub-section (1) of section 39 of the said Act, shall be extended till the thirteenth day of the month succeeding such tax period.